cofiem/clearly-query/README.md

 ## Usage

 There are two main public classes in this gem.
-The Definition class makes use of a settings declared in a model.
+The Definition class makes use of settings declared in a model.
 The Composer converts a hash of options into an Arel query.

 ### [Clearly::Query::Definition](./lib/clearly/query/definition.rb)